ziliangchong/btbeats/README.md

   - Invest in a proprietary lexicon that suits the unique context of the Singapore economy.

   Further notes:
-  - the `.csv` file containing all the BT articles is not included in this repository as copyright lies with SPH.
+  - The `.csv` file containing all the BT articles is not included in this repository as copyright lies with SPH.
 Instead, an abridged file containing the headlines and sentiment scores is uploaded.